- Arts and Design»

-5. Begin sewing your ornament together as seen in the photo to the right.
+5. Begin sewing your ornament together as seen in the photo above.
 I found it easier to sew all the sides to the bottom first, and then sew up the side seams to form the pyramid.

 6. Once you sides are all sewn together, string through some fishing line or ribbon to use as a hanger.
 I added some beads to the top of my ornament too!

 Now hang your ornaments around your house to celebrate the holiday season!
 And start to gather some Christmas cards for next year's ornaments :)